CrispyTwilight/labyrinth-of-shadows/README.md

 - Manages player's movement and position.
 - Integrates with Map class for gameplay mechanics.
 - Handles keys collection, fights triggering, and shop interactions.

+# Hunter Kauffman
+### Dice.h:
+- Defines the Dice class.
+- Gets a max and min for the dice.
+- Returns a random number based on the min and max.

+### Rogue.h
+- Defines the Rogue class.
+- Manges the players damage, health, and attack